GripZViSx/Small-manager-bot/README.md

 It is in zip file btw .

-Just take it and enjoy and do whatever you qant with it :D Thankyou!
+Just take it and enjoy and do whatever you want with it :D Thankyou!